 Some interesting facts about the California Sea Lion,

 - Average lifespan in the wild: 8 year (males) and 12 years (females)

 - Males weigh 2-4 times more than a female with a maximum of 850 pounds

 - Dive up to 900 feet

 - Dive up to 10 minutes

 There was a woman standing nearby that documented the entire interaction via photo and video.
 Which you had the opportunity to review and purchase after the encounter.
 I found the prices to be a bit expensive at the photo lab.
 It cost $17.99 for one photo.
 However, given that it was somewhat of a once in a lifetime experience.
 I did purchase a photo of Charlotte kissing me on the cheek.
 Clarissa purchased a photo that we both took with Charlotte and she was kind enough to share it with me.

-For more animal adventure see these other posts,
+For more animal adventures see these other blog posts,